troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 ## Functional programming at the application level

 So far we have talked about FP at the language level.
-We have seen functional programming can help structuring our code, can make it shorter and will overall make things more predictable and therefore easier to test.
+We have seen functional programming can help structuring our code, can make it shorter and will overall make things more predictable and therefore easier to understand and easier to test.

 > When writing an application, a new dimension appears: __time__.